TX-2 Project

 People

-This page contains some information about people who worked on the TX-2.
+This page contains information about some of the people who worked on the TX-2.

 1. Wikipedia page for Wesley A. Clark.